snewhouse/katacoda-scenarios/basic_linux_7BBG2014/markdown/15_moving_files.md

 mv *ea* temp/
 ```

-The asterisk `*` acts as a [wild-card character][], essentially meaning 'match anything'.
-The second example works because there are no other files or directories in the directory that end with the letters 't' (if there was, then they would be moved too).
-Likewise, the third example works because only those two files contain the letters 'ea' in their names.
-Using wild-card characters can save you a lot of typing.
+`mv *.txt temp/`: The asterisk `*` acts as a [wild-card character][], essentially meaning 'match anything'.

+`mv *t temp/`: The second example works because there are no other files or directories in the directory that end with the letters 't' (if there was, then they would be moved too).

+`mv *ea* temp/`: Likewise, the third example works because only those two files contain the letters 'ea' in their names.

+**Using wild-card characters can save you a lot of typing.**

 The '?' character is also a wild-card but with a slightly different meaning.
 See if you can work out what it does.